nuuuwan/news_lk3_data/README.md

 The Colombo District Court has delivered a permanent injunction preventing former President Maithripala Sirisena from functioning as the chairman of Sri Lanka Freedom Party (SLFP).

-The order was issued with regard to a plaint filed by former SLFP executive committee member Montague Sarathchandra.
+The order was issued with regard to a plaint filed by SLFP executive committee member Montague Sarathchandra.

 Accordingly, the permanent injunction will be effective until the conclusion of the trial.